 This means proper nutrition, and supplements that have withstood the test of time, like vitamin B6.

-Vitamin B6 is also known by its biologically active form: pyridoxal phosphate (and also in the form of pyridoxine, pyridoxamine, pyridoxal, and several other variants).
-B6 is a naturally-occurring nutrient that is utterly indispensable to human health and well-being.
+Vitamin B6 is also known for its biologically active form: pyridoxal phosphate (and also in the form of pyridoxine, pyridoxamine, pyridoxal, and several other variants).
+B6 is a naturally occurring nutrient that is utterly indispensable to human health and well-being.

 The Body Needs a Constant Resupply of Vitamin B6